joshuaowie/Simplilearn-Machine-Learning/Phishing Detector with LR/README.md

-Project - Phishing Detector using LR
+Project - Phishing Detector using LR while Creating and Deploying a Web Application using Streamlit

 Description :